 Because Dani and I have different opinions on how to travel, we are each going to go into what kind of travelers we are, but first we wanted to share why it is important to think about these things BEFORE you start traveling.
 Trust us, it will save you some headache later on if you figure this out now.
 Like with everything, if you Google “types of travelers”, there will be a lot of people who already have the answers…

 Therefore, instead of trying to hash it all out here, I will share Google’s knowledge with you.
-Basically, there are people who put travelers into categories (see this article for an example), and quizzes you can take to figure out what kind of traveler you are (such as this one).
+Basically, there are people who put travelers into categories and quizzes you can take to figure out what kind of traveler you are (such as this one).
 However, I would be hesitant to start classifying yourself based on what other people say.
 Instead, I would suggest asking yourself these types of questions when trying to decide what kind of traveler you are:

 1.)
 How do you prepare for a trip?
 Are you a planner or an improvisor?
 I am not going to say that one kind of trip is better than the other, but that there are people who have to have everything organized before they leave and other people that just sort of make it up as they go.
 If you try to fit into the category that is not you, you might find yourself stressing over things that ‘aren’t important’ for your travel personality.

 2.)
 What kind of tourism do you like to do?
 Do you prefer to spend all day in a museum or leave the city center and go hiking?
 The type of activities that top your list (or would if you were a planner) will define how you choose your destinations and what sort of things you want to do while you are there.